 If you’ve ever tried potato bread, you know that the addition of mashed potatoes makes for some nice, soft bread and, unlike a lot of homemade breads, these loaves stay soft for a surprising number of days.
 A big thanks to the Frugal Girl for letting us showcase this recipe and her beautiful photography.

-- 1 cup dry Original Mashed Potatoes (or try one of our flavored varieties to add some extra flare)
+- 1 cup prepared Original Mashed Potatoes (or try one of our flavored varieties to add some extra flare)

 - 1½ cups warm water